-The best mushrooms for steak, a super simple and quick side dish.
-A delicious recipe for sauteed mushrooms with garlic and parsley.
+Learn how to cook the best mushrooms for steak, a super simple and quick side dish.
+A delicious 15-minute recipe for sauteed mushrooms with garlic.

-A super simple, quick, and healthy recipe - these are the best mushrooms for steak, pork chops or anything you can think of, actually.
-You could also make a super delicious main meal out of them by increasing the ingredients and serving them with crusty bread, potatoes or noodles.
+This a super simple, quick, and healthy recipe - these are the best-sauteed mushrooms for steak, pork chops, or anything you can think of, actually.
+You could also make a super delicious main meal out of them by increasing the ingredients and serving them with crusty bread, potatoes, or noodles.

 Mushrooms:

 - I used regular white button mushrooms this time, but I made this dish with cremini, which is actually the same species as the white button ones.
-The main difference between the two is the color (in Germany cremini are actually called brown mushrooms) and I think (but that is just my personal opinion) that cremini have a slightly stronger flavor than the white ones.
+The main difference between the two is the color, and I think (but that is just my personal opinion) that cremini has a slightly stronger flavor than the white ones.

 Butter:

-- I do recommend using butter and not only olive oil, I always feel that mushrooms need a little butter.
-Personal taste I suppose, but I do feel strongly about mushrooms and butter, a combination made in heaven.
+- I do recommend using butter and not only olive oil; I always feel that mushrooms need a little butter.
+Personal taste, I suppose, but I do feel strongly about sauteed mushrooms in butter, a combination made in heaven.

-- This recipe could not be any easier, the most annoying part of it being the cleaning of the mushrooms.
+This recipe for sauteed mushrooms could not be any easier, the most annoying part of it being the cleaning of the mushrooms.

 Ingredients